Kingston Grammar School (Kingston upon Thames), 2017

 Professor Claire Hale, January 2016

-Ross v Heathfield School Gateshead
+Ross v Heathfield School (Gateshead), 1994-95

-From the age of four and half to the age of eleven and a half my daughter was perfectly happy at school.
+From the age of four and a half to the age of eleven and a half my daughter was perfectly happy at school.

 She left Kelvin Grove Primary School, Gateshead just as it was beginning to introduce a uniform policy.
 She moved onto Breckenbeds Junior High, which had a uniform policy I thoroughly approved of.